 The GRSB standing committee does not make an independent academic judgement of the quality of a student's work.
-Students are therefore requested not to include any extraneous materials (such as reports, papers or other student work) with their appeal submissions, as they will not be considered.
+Students are therefore requested not to include any extraneous materials (such as reports, papers, or computer code) with their appeal submissions, as they will not be considered.

-In cases where the student considers extenuating circumstances should have been given more weight or were unknown to the supervisory panel, but are alleged to be relevant, the student's appeal should be supported by a professional opinion letter on letter headed paper or other acceptable documentary evidence outlining the circumstances and the timing of the illness/condition which gave rise to the appeal.
+In cases where the student considers extenuating circumstances should have been given more weight or were unknown to the supervisory panel, but are alleged to be relevant, the student's appeal should be supported by a professional opinion letter or other acceptable documentary evidence outlining the circumstances and the timing of the illness/condition which gave rise to the appeal.
+Appellants must ensure that professional opinion letters provide sufficient detail/information for the GRSB standing committee to assess the impact of the condition(s) or context cited.